-STT 24 was previously owned by Eddy de Heus of Loosdrecht in Holland who bought it in July 2000 from Jill Royle (the current owner of the Mark II Doretti, HRF 60).
-An article and some excellent pictures of both cars appeared in the August-September 2001 issue of Triumph World magazine.
-Dieter also owns Chassis No.1042 which is another ex-Eddy de Heus vehicle.
+STT 24 now owned by Anthony Hamilton was bought from Dieter Kramer in November 2018.
+Another previous owner was Eddy de Heus of Loosdrecht in Holland who bought the car from Jill Royle in July 2000.
+Jill Royle, (daughter of Sir Ivan Stedeford chairman and managing director of Tube Investments) bought No.1181 from Bob Lock in July 1995.
+Jill subsequently became the owner of HRF 60, a Mark II Doretti.
+An article and some excellent pictures of both Swallow Doretti sports cars appeared in the August-September 2001 issue of Triumph World magazine.
+Dieter Kramer also owns Chassis No.1042 which is another ex-Eddy de Heus vehicle.

-stinking of dog poo and old oil.
-However, Bob knew it was a rarity and well worth the trouble of restoring.
+dog poo and old oil.
+However, Bob knew it was a rarity and well worth the

 Two years ago Peter started rebuilding the car which he has owned for many years.

 OTR 374 a BRG vehicle with black upholstery and wire wheels was first registered 30th April 1955.

 During the 1950s the car was owned by Mr. King and then later by C.N.
 Morell.

 RUP 516 - may still exist - last reported owner Geoff Holding.

 362 ERE was purchased by Alan in 1972 but he only started the major rebuild in 1994.

 More information and pictures of the car appear in Chassis No.1189